EthereumCommonwealth/CLOIP/README.md

 * Rewards are paid in CLO, equivalent to the stated USD amounts.
 * Authors of rewarded contributions will be announced on the respective CLOIP when the proposal reaches its 'Final' stage.

+## Community discussion

+This repo is created to track the track the Callisto Improvement Proposals (CLOIP).
+Community members  can provide their feature requests, feedback, and issue reports commenting on the "issues" section of the respective CLOIP.

+### Submitting a Comment

+To submit a comment, proposal, feature request, bug report, or any other feedback, please follow the steps below:

+1. Register a Github account.
+2. Navigate to the [EthereumCommonwealth/CLOIP/issues](https://github.com/EthereumCommonwealth/CLOIP/issues) page.
+3. Find and select the relevant CLOIP thread you wish to comment on.
+4. Describe your feedback.
+6. Submit new **Comment**.

+The received feedback will be discussed in the respective issue thread.